dmatos/pixeontechchallenge/README.md

 ### Building

 **[Important]**: Make sure JAVA_HOME is defined with **Java 11** JDK path.
-Fields **spring.datasource.username** and **spring.datasource.password** must be configured on application.properties
- with appropriate values.
+Properties of **spring.datasource** must be configured on application.properties with appropriate values.

 In project's root directory: